 Most of the day was spent wandering around the city, exploring the various piazze, churches, and beautiful buildings.
 Below is a picture of Piazza delle Erbe, at the heart of Verona there is a lot to see in this area.
 There were markets, other nearby points of interests (Juliet’s balcony, Scaligeri Tombs, Torre dei Lamberti, and Piazza dei Signori)

 Of course, I went in a tower.
 When don’t I?
 Well, this beauty is called Torre dei Lamberti and is 84 meters high and was first built in 1172.
+It offers 360 degree view of Verona any day of the year besides Christmas.
+Check the official site about visiting times and costs.

 Castelvecchio Bridge

 Also known as Scaliger Bridge, is a fortified bridge built around the 1350’s.
 Normally bridges are not that exciting, but this one is different.
 Cangrande II della Scala was a Lord of Verona at the time and had the bridge built to help him escape to Germany if his people decided to revolt.
-Why would they do this?
-Well, he wasn’t a very nice ruler.
-His nickname Can Rabbioso (“Raging Dog”) should be a good indicator.
-He impoverished the city and was eventually assassinated by his own brother.

 Juliet’s Balcony